butfirstchai.com

 Easy - you don't have to stand a long time to deep fry in batches and take in all the grease.
 You can bake a large batch in one go!

-Semi-healthy - I can't vouch for Healthy because with samosas quantity matters.
+Semi-healthy - I can't vouch for Healthy because with samosas, quantity matters.
 You can't eat just one.
 If the samosas are deep-fried, then you end up eating at least three or four.
 But if you bake, you will feel eating five is okay.
-Always used switz samosa leaves or made with all-purpose flour so I can't help with the healthy wrap yet.
+Always used switz samosa leaves or made with all-purpose flour, so I can't help with the healthy wrap yet.
 Hopefully in future, InshaAllah.

 Bonus reasons - You don't have to worry about your badly wrapped samosas that have large openings and fear frying in oil.
 You don't have to wonder what to do with all the oil after deep frying.
 Don't have to worry about washing the greasy kadai.
-Don't have to worry about sharing the samosas with picky eating neighbours or friends or guests.
+Don't have to worry about sharing the samosas with picky eating neighbours, friends or guests.
 They all love the word "baked"! 🤣

 nine baked samosas served in a fluted bowl with a mug of chai and ketchup